Daslaw/E-commerce-store/README.md

-# WEB3BRIDGE - Frontend Mentor | Advice generator app
+# E-ccomerce Store App

-This is a solution to the Advice generator app task for WEB2CVII TEAM 1
+This is a solution to the E-commerce Store App

-## Overview

-This challenge was gotten from Frontend Mentor and facilitated by WEB3BRIDGE.

-**To do this challenge, you need a understanding of HTML, Advance CSS and JavaScript Async Await.**

 ### The challenge